-The Smartphone interface generation also has a menu-based interface, however the structure of the menus are slightly different because of differences in the Smartphone's menu design.
 Smartphone devices have two soft buttons underneath the screen, with the leftmost button invoking a common command and the rightmost button opening a single menu.
 This menu has hierarchical items that include the same functionalaity as the PocketPC and desktop generators.
 The initial view of the Smartphone interface (see Figure 4.4a) shows a logging panel with the two initial soft button labels at the bottom.
 From this screen the user can press the left soft button to open a connection to an appliance server or the right soft button to open the menu (see Figure 4.4b).
 The menu has hierarchical items corresponding to the server, device, and generation menus of the PocketPC and desktop generators.
 Recently connected servers are also placed in separate sub-menu to limit the number of items in the menu.
-The multi-appliance interfaces have not yet been implemented for the Smartphone, so only consistency options are available in the generation menu (see Figure 4.4c).
+The multi-appliance interfaces have no yet been implemented for the Smartphone, so only consistency options are available in the generation menu (see Figure 4.4c).

 It was also necessary to implement custom controls for the Smartphone interface.
-Although the interface guidelines for the Smartphone called for three types of interface views (see section 8.1.2 for a more detailed description), no controls were provided in the Compact Framework for implementing these views.
-Thus, it was necessary to implement a list widget for the typical list-based interaction (see Figure 1.3a-c for several examples) and a widget for panel-based interactions that automatically scrolls as the user's input focus changes (see

-Figure 4.4d).
-It was also necessary to implement a custom slider widget because the Smartphone version of the Compact Framework (v1.1) did not provide an interactive scrollbar.
+Although the interface guidelines for the Smartphone called for three types of interface views (see section 8.1.2 for a more detailed description), no controls were provided in the Compact Framework for impelementing these views.
+Thus, it was necessary to implement a list widget for the typical list-based interaction (see Figure 1.3a-c for several examples) and a widget for panel-based interactions that automatically scrolls as the user's input focus changes (see Figure 4.4d).
+It was also necessary to implement a custom slider widget because the Smartphone version of the Compact Framework did not even implement an interactive scrollbar.
 An example use of the custom slider control is shown in Figure 4.4e for controlling the brightness of a copier).